karmel/vespucci/documentation/faq.md

 Now, you can ask you data questions.
 What is the biological problem you are addressing?
 How can you formulate that as a SQL query over the data?

 We have included <a href="/documentation/sample_queries" target="_blank">many examples of queries</a>.
-Here are a few to get you started.
+Here are a couple to get you started.

 **Get all expressed RefSeq transcripts**